-R380.20 A professional accountant shall explain the basis on which the accountant recommended or otherwise advised on a tax planning arrangement to the client.
+R5380.20 A sustainability assurance practitioner shall explain the basis on which the practitioner recommended or otherwise advised on a tax planning arrangement to the sustainability assurance client.

-Disagreement with the Client
+Disagreement with the Sustainability Assurance Client

-- R380.21 If the professional accountant disagrees that a tax planning arrangement that a client would like to pursue has a credible basis, the accountant shall: - (a) Inform the client of the basis of the accountant's assessment; - (b) Communicate to the client the potential consequences of pursuing the arrangement; and - (c) Advise the client not to pursue the arrangement. - R380.22 If the client decides to pursue the tax planning arrangement despite the professional accountant's advice to the contrary, the accountant shall advise the client to: - (a) Communicate internally to the appropriate level of management the details of the arrangement and the difference of views; - (b) Consider making full disclosure of the arrangement to the relevant tax authorities; and - (c) Consider communicating the details of the arrangement and the difference of views to the external auditor, if any. - 380.22 A1 As part of communicating the matters set out in paragraphs R380.21 and R380.22, a professional accountant might consider it appropriate to raise the relevant matters with those charged with governance of the client. - R380.23 In light of the client's response to the professional accountant's advice, the accountant shall consider whether there is a need to withdraw from the engagement and the professional relationship.
+- R5380.21 If the sustainability assurance practitioner disagrees that a tax planning arrangement that a sustainability assurance client would like to pursue has a credible basis, the practitioner shall: - (a) Inform the client of the basis of the practitioner's assessment; - (b) Communicate to the client the potential consequences of pursuing the arrangement; and - (c) Advise the client not to pursue the arrangement. - R5380.22 If the sustainability assurance client decides to pursue the tax planning arrangement despite the sustainability assurance practitioner's advice to the contrary, the practitioner shall advise the client to:

+- (a) Communicate internally to the appropriate level of management the details of the arrangement and the difference of views; - (b) Consider making full disclosure of the arrangement to the relevant tax authorities; and - (c) Consider communicating the details of the arrangement and the difference of views to the external auditor, if any. - 5380.22 A1 As part of communicating the matters set out in paragraphs R5380.21 and R5380.22, a sustainability assurance practitioner might consider it appropriate to raise the relevant matters with those charged with governance of the sustainability assurance client. - R5380.23 In light of the sustainability assurance client's response to the sustainability assurance practitioner's advice, the practitioner shall consider whether there is a need to withdraw from the engagement and the professional relationship.